 By Jose Meyer – Project Manager at Santex

 Want to give up smoking?
 Lose weight?
-Maybe start a course or embark on a career you always wanted to start?
-These are some of the promises that we usually make, for example at the beginning of a new year.
+Maybe start a course or embark on a career you’ve always had a passion for?
+These are some of the promises we make to ourselves, usually at the beginning of a new year.

-We have renewed hopes, enthusiasm, joy!
-But usually it’s not enough, and many of these desires remain unresolved.
-It is said that only 8% of the people meet or achieve these self-imposed goals or resolutions made at the beginning of the year (or at any other time).
+We have renewed hopes, enthusiasm, and joy!
+But it usually isn’t enough, and many of these desires remain unresolved.
+It has been said that only 8% of people meet or achieve the self-imposed goals and resolutions they make, whether made at the beginning of a new year or at some other point during the year.

-One of the causes of this can be attributed to the lack of habits that allow us to do what is needed, or on the contrary, to quit the habits that don’t allow us to move forward.
+One of the causes of this lack of follow-through can be attributed to the lack of establishing habits that allow us to do what is needed or, on the contrary, to quit the habits that don’t allow us to move forward.

-A habit is made up of 3 parts:
+A habit is made up of three parts:

 - The stimulus or signal we receive to do something.

 - The reward we receive for having completed those activities.

 Identifying these components is a great first step toward being able to start implementing a new, good habit or to break an old, bad habit.